Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.0.2 =
+* Feature: New settings item to include custom scripts within the footer and not in the header
+* Feature: Support for the "Maintenance" plugin from WP Maintenance
+* TweaK: Remove our main translation handler to make plugin translations on WordPress.org available again.
+* Tweak: Optimize PHP code to WordPress standards
+* Tweak: Enqueue dashicons as well if only "show_encoded_check" is checked and protection is set to "Do nothing"
+* Tweak: Make eeb_mailto link available with protection set to "Do nothing" as well
+* Fix: WP CLI did not work with this plugin in an active state (Due to the active buffer filter)
+* Fix: Emails have been not encoded properly if "Do nothing" was chosen as a setting and the eeb_mailto shortcode was used

 = 2.0.1 =
 * Fix: Include missing template functions requirement